sorin373/Client-Server-Chat/README.md

 1. Download the Debian package (`.deb` file) from the [GitHub Releases](https://github.com/sorin373/HTTP-Server/releases/tag/v1.0.0) page.
 2. Install the package using the software installer
-3. By default, SpeedyGo will be installed in the `/usr/httpServer` directory.
+3. By default, the installation path is the `/usr/httpServer` directory.
 To run the application, open your terminal here and execute:

 ```bash
 ./httpServer [port] [-debug]